jonleverrier/yam-server-configurator/README.md

 Make sure you check these files for variables that may need customising.

-Whilst yam_setup.sh installs Amazon s3cmd, you'll have to run s3cmd setup yourself before using the utility scripts.
-It's very quick todo, hence not adding it to the build script.
+Whilst yam_setup.sh installs Amazon s3cmd, you'll have to run `s3cmd --configure` in order to add your Amazon S3 credentials before using these utility scripts.

 ### yam_backup_local.sh